Indirect infringement in Canadian copyright law: CCH

-The Supreme Court of Canada on Secondary Infringement: Euro-Excellence v Kraft Canada
+Supreme Court of Canada: Euro-Excellence v Kraft Canada

 Euro-Excellence Inc. v.
 Kraft Canada Inc. involves the plaintiff, Kraft Canada, who sues the defendant, Euro-Excellence, for importing chocolate bars with a copyrighted logo into Canada for the purpose of sale and distribution (parallel importation).
 Parallel importation takes place where a product is imported from abroad to be sold locally.
 The issue is whether parallel importation is secondary infringement pursuant to s.
 27(2)(e).

 The case is composed of four distinct judgments: